 In addition, the draft Law on Cultural Heritage (amended) also has provisions on the restoration of intangible cultural heritage.
 Currently, the Government is submitting to the National Assembly for consideration and approval the Draft Law on Cultural Heritage (amended), which is expected to be passed by the National Assembly at the 8th session.

-For projects on preserving, restoring and renovating national-level relics, the draft Law on Cultural Heritage (amended) has inherited some of the decentralization and delegation of authority contents according to the provisions of the current Law which are being implemented stably, appropriately and effectively in practice; Continuing to expand the decentralization and delegation of authority contents to localities, at the same time, new decentralization and delegation of authority contents are assigned to localities to emphasize the proactive role of direct and comprehensive management of cultural heritage of local authorities at all levels; ensuring clear state management responsibilities from the central to local levels as well as owners; shortening the procedural process and project appraisal time to simplify procedures, creating convenience for organizations and individuals.
+For projects on preservation, restoration and rehabilitation of national-level relics, the draft Law on Cultural Heritage (amended) has inherited some of the contents of decentralization and delegation of powers according to the provisions of the current Law, which are being implemented stably, appropriately and effectively in practice; Continue to expand the contents of decentralization and delegation of powers to localities, at the same time, new contents of decentralization and delegation of powers assigned to localities to emphasize the proactive role of direct and comprehensive management of cultural heritage of local authorities at all levels; ensure clear state management responsibilities from central to local levels as well as owners; shorten the procedural process and project appraisal time to simplify procedures, creating convenience for organizations and individuals.

 Specific regulations on decentralization and delegation of authority to localities in establishing, appraising, and deciding on investment in projects to preserve, repair, and restore relics; specific regulations on periodic preservation, regular repair, and urgent repair of relics completely decentralized to localities have been included in the draft Law on Cultural Heritage (amended) which is being submitted to the National Assembly for promulgation in the coming time.